 Sprouting Healthy Kids is Sustainable Food Center's farm-to-school and food systems education project.
 Sprouting Healthy Kids includes three main components: locally-grown, fresh fruits and vegetables served in school cafeterias, classroom lessons designed to introduce students to healthy food and food systems, and a hands-on afterschool gardening and cooking program.

-The knowledge of food systems and the relationship with food that young people develop through Sprouting Healthy Kids empowers them to make positive decisions concerning their own health and nutrition and the health of their families and their communities.
+Food is discovery.
+Local food in school cafeterias and other farm-to-school efforts provide access to nutritious food and help build knowledge and relationship with healthy food systems.
+Sprouting Healthy Kids enables young people to make positive decisions concerning their own health and nutrition and the health of their families and their communities.